littlehorse-enterprises/littlehorse/docs/blog/2024-09-24-saga-pattern.md

 }
 ```

-Instead of managing five message queues and six strongly-coupled integration points between microservices, all we need to do is register the workflow, define _truly_ modular tasks, and let LittleHorse take care of the rest.
+Instead of managing five message queues and five strongly-coupled integration points between microservices, all we need to do is register the workflow, define _truly_ modular tasks, and let LittleHorse take care of the rest.

 ## Wrapping Up